Connectedness of fractals associated with Arnoux-Rauzy substitutions: Covering by a set of patterns

 \begin{proof} Let $(p_1, \ldots, p_n)$ be an $\mathcal L$-chain from $e$ to $f$, and $(q_1, \ldots, q_m)$ an $\mathcal L$-chain from $f$ to $g$.
 An $\mathcal L$-chain from $e$ to $g$ is given by $(p_1, \ldots, p_n, q_1, \ldots, q_m)$, because $f$ is in $p_n \cap q_1$. \end{proof}

-Let $\Sigma$ be a generalized substitution and $D$ be an $\mcL$-covered pattern.
+Let $\Sigma$ be a dual substitution and $D$ be an $\mcL$-covered pattern.
 We want to know when $\Sigma(D)$ is $\mcL$-covered.
-It turns out that there is a simple and easy to verify sufficient condition to check this, namely the \emph{stability} of $\mcL$ under $\Sigma$ (Definition~\ref{def:stable}), as stated in Proposition~\ref{prop:coverprop} below.
+It turns out that there is a simple sufficient condition to check this, namely the \emph{stability} of $\mcL$ under $\Sigma$ (Definition~\ref{def:stable}), as stated in Proposition~\ref{prop:coverprop} below.